Volume Profile – Session

 Calculation Properties #

 Calculate using: specifies whether to use Volume or Tick Count (number of trades) to calculate the indicator.
-Unless you have special needs, we recommend you use the Volume.
+Unless you have special needs, we recommend you use Volume.

 Initial Balance (duration in minutes): Initial Balance represents the price range established in the first x minutes of session (typically 60/120 minutes).
 This property specifies the Initial Balance duration.